 Because CO2 emissions must ultimately be eliminated to avoid dangerous climate change, choosing low-carbon alternatives to air travel such as video conferencing or train travel should be prioritized over the purchasing of carbon offset credits.
 The Stockholm Environment Institute’s TR2AIL project provides practical information on air travel and strategies for avoiding it.

-If you still must fly, then based on current science, we recommend using a multiplier of at least 2 to determine the number of carbon offset credits you should purchase to compensate for the full climate impact of air travel.
+If you still must fly, then based on current science, we recommend using a multiplier of 3 (Lee et al, 2020) to determine the number of carbon offset credits you should purchase to compensate for the full climate impact of air travel.
 Carbon offset purchases should be incorporated within organizational or company level strategies to achieve emission reductions.
 These strategies should prioritize internal reductions and supply chain or product emission reductions over carbon offset purchases.

 Learn how air travel contributes to climate change through CO2, Methane (CH4), Ozone (O3), and other climate forcers.